dokka-nandini/job-guide/README.md

-all ok but 8
+all ok but 8 same inka

-materials e roju update chrstga
+materials e roju update chrstga what

 tc

-jagrattaga undu
+jagrattaga undu   ok naku

-baga cheppu interview
+baga cheppu interview  ok

-all the best
+all the best   tq 8